 This is our company Vice President.
 His talents are the best in handling our company finances.
 He watches our companyís profit and loss trends daily, carefully keeping track of all financial movements in our operations.

 Dave‚Äôs 30 years management experience include being the Chief Financial Officer of one of the largest retail jewelry stores in the country.
 We are fortunate to have Dave‚Äôs experience.

 Lynn is our General Manager.
-Her extensive experience with our company, (now over 29 years), has given her the necessary understanding to develop leadership qualities to fit our management requirements.
+With over 29 years of extensive experience with our company, Lynn has the necessary understanding to develop leadership qualities that fit our management requirements.
 Much of her time is spent on the phone with our many vendors, suppliers and customers having extra needs.
 Lynn handles interviews with potential employees, decides who remains with our company, manages most all company meetings, takes outside classes, etc. She even arranges our five catalogs before printing.
-Actually, she knows almost all that happens in our company.¬ As business is doing well, Lynnís duties are never done!
+Actually, she knows almost all that happens in our company.
+As business booms, Lynnís duties are never done!

 Jimmy answers our customer phones, waits on people in our front lobby, and takes care of core or merchandise returns.
 We keep giving him new extra responsibilities so he is a very busy person.
 He has become very talented in locating, evaluating and recognizing items in our large used parts inventory.

 He has been with us eight years and handles himself well.
 His knowledge of early trucks is amazing.
 Jimmy's talents with older vehicles relates to his earlier years.
 For 17 years he drove his 1969 Pontiac Firebird.
 He was personally involved in all the repairs as well as total engine rebuilding.
 During this time he also owned and did major repairs on a 1965 Chevelle and 1963 Impala.
 His brother's 1962 Chevrolet ¬Ĺ ton also received many of Jimmy's talents to keep it on the road.